How to Create a Notched Tuck

 2. Machine- or hand-baste the tuck foldlines on your fabric that match the red lines on the template.

-Posted on Aug 13th, 2012 in sewing, design, garment construction, how-to, article, tuck, notched tuck
+Posted on in sewing, design, garment construction, All How-To, tucks, notched tuck